It’s understandable to be angry.

-Cruelty shows a previous unknown, ugly side of our partner.
+Cruelty shows a previously unknown, ugly side of our partner.

 The second main problem of cruelty is that it often references something real.

-And if our partner really think so lowly of us, why the hell are they with us?
+And if our partner really thinks so lowly of us, why the hell are they with us?
 That’s the kind of question that destroys the emotional connection of a relationship.

-Stop acting like you’re an artist, you have no talent whatsoever.
-And that’s why you resent me and my success.
+Him: Stop acting like you’re an artist, you have no talent whatsoever.
+And that’s why you resent me and my business success.

 You will notice that a lot of these hurt at a closely held identity level.
 Masculinity, femininity, what we stand for, or erases history as a “we”.